The Bread and Butter...

 I'm not knocking YouTube (or video channels overall), but you have to be real with it.
 Good visual concept, good value.
 Got time, good value.

-YouTube is a global TV station without ad breaks.
+YouTube is a global TV station with even more ad breaks.
 Think Quality.

 Instagram - "The Selfie" Instagram is easy - upload a few pics, use a few automated scripts and hey presto, followers.
 If you actually intend to sell something, then there is a little bit of strategy involved.